mieubrisse/personal-writing/first-do-nothing/post.md

 - Been confident you knew what was happening (e.g. confident about a person's motivations for doing something), only to find out later that you got it wrong?
 - Burned time and energy fighting for something that _felt_ crucially important, then felt sheepish the next day when you realized it didn't matter?

 These are examples of [negative leverage][negative-leverage]: small choices that waste lots of your time.
-If you'd only slowed down and made a different choice, you could have saved hundreds of hours.
+If you'd only slowed down and made a different choice - [engaged your System 2 thinking](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow#:~:text=understand%20simple%20sentences-,System%202,-%3A%20Slow%2C%20effortful) - you could have saved hundreds of hours.

 [Astronaut Chris Hadfield tells us about a saying at NASA](https://www.youtube.com/watch?v=Zo62S0ulqhA&ab_channel=TED):